Where to watch the sunset in Lisbon?

 This Miradouro is more popularly known as Miradouro de Graça but officially it is named after the well-known poet, Sophia de Mello Breyner Andresen.

-This spot is famous for being the location for where she penned many of her now-famous poems, including one which is now inscribed in Portuguese under her bust in the middle of the park.
+This spot is famous for being the location where she penned many of her now-famous poems, including one which is now inscribed in Portuguese under her bust in the middle of the park.

 The spot is located on the hill of Santo Andre.
 It offers panoramic views of the old neighborhoods Mouraria, Alfama, Downtown, and the Castle as well as the river.